July 7, 2025

 Users --> Domain

 The biggest single change.
 Applications now run as vanilla Docker containers inside a separate VM, managed by Terraform.
 This move alone delivered the majority of power savings - the system’s idle draw dropped dramatically without K8s overhead.
+No control plane, no etcd, no kubelet - just containers running directly under Docker’s supervision.

 With K8s gone, a K8s-native tool like ArgoCD no longer fit.
 I migrated to Terraform Cloud - a strategic shift towards holistic IaC.
 Terraform defines not just applications, but the entire environment: Proxmox VMs, network configurations, DNS records - all in one place.
+The blast radius of any change is visible in the plan before it executes.

 To replace Cloudflare Zero Trust, I deployed a self-hosted edge stack: